amit4009/Bank_Loan_Report/README.md

 The Summary Dashboard provides an overview of key metrics:

-Total Loan Application, Total Funded Amount, and Total Amount Received with month-over-month and month-to-date breakdowns.
+**Total Loan Application**, Total Funded Amount, and Total Amount Received with month-over-month and month-to-date breakdowns.

-Average Interest Rate and Average DTI Ratio.
+**Average Interest** Rate and Average DTI Ratio.

-Good Loan Issued and Bad Loan Issued segments displayed with percentages and amounts.
+**Good Loan Issued and Bad Loan** Issued segments displayed with percentages and amounts.

-Loan Status Table showing counts, funded amounts, and received amounts for fully paid, charged-off, and current loans.
+**Loan Status Table** showing counts, funded amounts, and received amounts for fully paid, charged-off, and current loans.

 **2. Overview Dashboard**